allankeay0013/WC2-FinalProject-Game/README.md

 # WC2-FinalProject-Game
 AudioGame, a digital memory journey built in Unity.
-# AudioGame: A Real-Time Digital Memory Tower
+# A Journey Through Digital Memory: A Real-Time Digital Memory Tower

 By Kyle Jiang

 ## Project Description

-AudioGame is a real-time Unity-based computational artwork.
+'A Journey Through Digital Memory' is a real-time Unity-based computational artwork.
 The viewer explores a digital memory tower made from scanned landscapes, human activity traces, abstract sculptural structures and interactive memory fragments.
 The player collects six device cores to complete a digital memory journey.

 ## Video Documentation